Wamiq319/Stock-App/README.md

 # MyExperiment.com Shares (Stock-App)

-This is a simple Flask web application that utilizes the **Alpaca API** for stock analysis and displays indicator results.
+This is a simple Flask web application that utilizes the **Alpaca API** for stock analysis and displays indicator results you can visist the app here http://13.40.214.188/.
 This project was built for Steven on Fiverr.
 The problem statement for the project was as follows:

 ## Problem Statement
 The purpose of this project is to create a website that helps in analyzing investment opportunities and tracking portfolios.
 The website will have two main functionalities: